 Business Plan Rejections

-Funders are more likely to reject an application rather than a business plan.
-Here are the reasons why your business plan could possibly be rejected by us.
+Funders are more likely to reject an application rather than a business plan, One of our funders stated that only 1 of 11 projects get seen!
+That saying, it is worth every penny to pay for professional services or, work on your pitch to draw attention.
+Here are the reasons why your business plan could possibly be rejected.

 - Unclear explanation of the project